collindching/collinching.github.io/_posts/2020-11-26-doing-deep-work.md

 ### Schedule quality breaks

 The more effectively you rest, the [better equipped](https://onlinelibrary.wiley.com/doi/abs/10.1002/acp.3334) you are to focus in your next session.
 Additionally, scheduling breaks to look forward to can you help you stay motivated during a deep work session.
-By committing to high quality breaks, your work quality should improve significantly.
+Taking high quality breaks will improve your quality of work.

-Some guidelines on scheduling breaks: plan your breaks ahead of time, ideally when you're scheduling your deep work.
-Consider stating what activity you intend to do during your break, to ensure you make the most of it.
-For the best results, try [not](https://www.onlineschools.org/science-of-study-breaks/) to use a screen:
+To get the most out of your breaks, (1) schedule when you'll take your breaks, and (2) plan what activity you'll do during your breaks.
+This ensures (a) optimal break timing and (b) optimal break quality.
+Do [not](https://www.onlineschools.org/science-of-study-breaks/) use a screen during your break:

 - [Move](https://www.health.harvard.edu/blog/regular-exercise-changes-brain-improve-memory-thinking-skills-201404097110)
     - Walk